-Editorial photograph of a senior procurement panel reviewing Microsoft EA and MCA renewal documents in a boardroom
+Editorial photograph of a procurement team comparing two Microsoft renewal quotes side by side on a boardroom table

 Guide · Microsoft · Renewal

 The next Microsoft renewal is a fork.
 Stay on the Enterprise Agreement, or step onto the Microsoft Customer Agreement.
-Read the buyer side guide to the decision, the discount math, and the 12 month cadence.
+This is the buyer side guide to the decision, the discount math, and the timing.

 Read the Framework Microsoft Hub